The Vincent Buckley Poetry Prize

 - List of publications (one page)

 - Brief curriculum vitae (up to four pages)

-- Certified copy of proof of Australian citizenship (Passport, Birth Certificate, Citizenship Certificate) - does not need to be original
+- Copy of proof of Australian citizenship (Passport, Birth Certificate, Citizenship Certificate) - does not need to be original

-Entries must be received by close of business - 5.00pm on the closing date.
+Entries must be received by midnight on the closing date.

 Please note: Application material will not be returned.

 If you want to hand deliver your poems, please contact email@example.com to organise this.

 The amount available for this award is approximate.
 It will be confirmed at the time of awarding and determined by the committee according to the terms of the award.

 The judges' decision will be final and the University reserves the right not to award the prize in the event it is considered that no work of sufficient merit has been submitted.
 Winning applicants please note the University of Melbourne reserves the right to publish the name of the winning applicant on its websites and other University of Melbourne publications.

 Scholarships awarded to part-time students are assessed as taxable income by the Australian Taxation Office (under section 51-10 of the Income Tax Assessment Act 1997).